jiming-chen/jiming-chen.github.io/content/piano.md

 ---
 draft: false
 title: 'Piano Pieces'
-desription: 'A list of piano pieces which I have played or am currently playing.'
+description: 'A list of piano pieces which I have played or am currently playing.'
 ---

 Pieces followed by :star: are pieces which I am currently working on.